-The complexities inherent in the governance of Nigeria as a sovereign nation-state as we have experienced over the years makes distorted federalism (the unitary model) expendable.
+The complexities inherent in the governance of Nigeria as a sovereign nation-state, as we have experienced over the years, make distorted federalism (the unitary model) inapplicable.
 Each day, the Federal Government is becoming larger in size and scope.
 And the accompanying responsibilities are simultaneously becoming overwhelmingly enormous; thus, surpassing the administrative capacity and managerial expertise of the trusted few vested with power and duties at Abuja.
-Therefore, making the needs for decentralization of power and authorities from the over-bloated central government to the component states and regional councils a compelling consideration.
+Therefore, making the need for decentralisation of power and authorities from the over-bloated central government to the component states and regional councils a compelling consideration.

-If it were not for that honor bestowed on MKO Abiola by President Buhari, Nigerians would not have known about the absurdity defining our number one national sporting edifice.
+If it were not for the honour bestowed on MKO Abiola by President Buhari, Nigerians would not have known about the absurdity defining our number one national sporting edifice.
 That stadium cost us Three Hundred and Sixty Million US Dollars ($360,000,000.00) in construction.
 Gigantic as it is, it is now of spurious value just like most others before it.

-The story of the old National Stadium, Surulere, is the same story being told about the National Arts Theater and the Abuja National Stadium, now MKO National Stadium.
+The story of the old National Stadium, Surulere, is the same story being told about the National Arts Theatre and the Abuja National Stadium, now MKO National Stadium.
 And it is a vivid portrayal of the state of our institutions and infrastructural facilities all over Nigeria.
-These institutions and facilities have outgrown the capacity of the trusted privileged few in terms of management and administration acumen.
-Which makes a case for Decentralization of Power and True Federalism unavoidably expedient.
+These institutions and facilities have outgrown the capacity of the trusted privileged few in terms of management and administrative acumen.
+This makes a case for the Decentralisation of Power and True Federalism, unavoidably expedient.

 With the picture of the MKO Stadium, you don't need to be told that the Federal Government and its trusted and privileged confidants cannot adequately manage our institutions.
-This is not merely theoretical - the National Stadium Surulere and the National Stadium at Abuja are a vivid reminder of our greatness leaving us behind.
-The National Arts Theater at Iganmu Lagos is a national disgrace.
-The Lagos/Badagry Expressway manifests indolent and capitulation.
+This is not merely theoretical - the National Stadium Surulere and the National Stadium at Abuja are a vivid reminder of our greatness, leaving us behind.
+The National Arts Theatre at Iganmu, Lagos, is a national disgrace.
+The Lagos/Badagry Expressway manifests indolence and capitulation.
 They just gave up.

 What about Apapa Wharf?
 Why the congestion?
 Is Lagos the only Coastal town in Nigeria?
 Nigerians want to work.
 The Nigerian Federal Government is not thinking correctly, and Abuja doesn't know what to do to put Nigerians back to work.
 The resources are there.
 The capable hands are there.
 But the great minds to harness and deploy these resources and outstanding Nigerians effectively are missing in action.
 And that is the hallmark of institutional decay.

 President Buhari is an Oligarch, surrounded by an air of mystery and mini-oligarchs.
-These mini-oligarchs are in turn surrounded by autocratic greedy political careerists, answerable to no one.
-And as long as the oil wealth remains in their exclusive control they have nothing to lose doing little or doing nothing at all.
-No one expects you to be a superstar or a super brain in leadership approach.
+These mini-oligarchs are, in turn, surrounded by autocratic, greedy political careerists, answerable to no one.
+And as long as the oil wealth remains in their exclusive control, they have nothing to lose by doing little or doing nothing at all.
+No one expects you to be a superstar or a super brain in a leadership approach.
 But as a leader, you are expected to know where you are lacking in ideas and visions.
-It is your ability as a leader to identify those with the requisite ideas or visions to occupy that vacuum for you and do the right thing makes for good leadership.
-Papa Awo surrounded himself, not just with people he could trust, but visionary guys who were not afraid to push him and tell him what to do to ensure the fulfillment of his set goals.
+It is your ability as a leader to identify those with the requisite ideas or visions to occupy that vacuum for you and do the right thing that makes for good leadership.
+Papa Awo surrounded himself not just with people he could trust but visionary guys who were not afraid to push him and tell him what to do to ensure the fulfilment of his set goals.

 Finally, I did not use the term "Restructuring" for obvious reasons.
 It comes with enormous baggage.
 And it is easily misunderstood and resented by the stakeholders and the major antagonists of the Sovereign National Conference.
-In their opinion, the term "Restructuring" is synonymous with Disintegration of Nigeria.
-The term is gaining traction though because Nigerians like fancy words and complicated terms.
-It is the opaqueness of the term that makes the evolution of Decentralization of Power and True Federalism unsolvable riddle.
+In their opinion, the term "Restructuring" is synonymous with the Disintegration of Nigeria.
+The term is gaining traction, though, because Nigerians like fancy words and complicated terms.
+It is the opaqueness of the term that makes the evolution of Decentralisation of Power and True Federalism an unsolvable riddle.
 Also, about 95% of those calling for Restructuring cannot write more than a sentence on what the term connotes.
-Therefore, let's shift our focus and concentrate on True Federalism and Decentralization of Power that is understandable to all.
+Therefore, let's shift our focus and concentrate on True Federalism and decentralisation of Power that is understandable to all.
 Call it Devolution of Power, if you like, it makes sense as well.
 Restructuring, on the other hand, has on numerous occasions, interpreted as the commencement of the Disintegration of Nigeria through the back door.
 And that's a significant drawback.
 Thank you.

 Finally, I did not use the term "Restructuring" for obvious reasons.
 It comes with enormous baggage.
 And it is easily misunderstood and resented by the stakeholders and the major antagonists of the Sovereign National Conference.
-In their opinion, the term "Restructuring" is synonymous with Disintegration of Nigeria.
-The term is gaining traction though because Nigerians like fancy words and complicated terms.
-It is the opaqueness of the term that makes the evolution of Decentralization of Power and True Federalism unsolvable riddle.
+In their opinion, the term "Restructuring" is synonymous with the Disintegration of Nigeria.
+The term is gaining traction, though, because Nigerians like fancy words and complicated terms.
+It is the opaqueness of the term that makes the evolution of Decentralisation of Power and True Federalism an unsolvable riddle.
 Also, about 95% of those calling for Restructuring cannot write more than a sentence on what the term connotes.
-Therefore, let's shift our focus and concentrate on True Federalism and Decentralization of Power that is understandable to all.
+Therefore, let's shift our focus and concentrate on True Federalism and decentralisation of Power that is understandable to all.
 Call it Devolution of Power, if you like, it makes sense as well.
 Restructuring, on the other hand, has on numerous occasions, interpreted as the commencement of the Disintegration of Nigeria through the back door.
 And that's a significant drawback.
 Thank you.

 No comments: